remnrem/luna-doc/docs/ref/freezes.md

     string of commands - i.e.  as noted above, all freezes are deleted when moving to the next EDF.

+<h3>Methods</h3>

+[`THAW`](freezes.md#thaw) looks up the named freeze in the internal store and performs a copy of the frozen EDF back onto the currently active EDF object, replacing all signal data, epoch definitions, and mask state.
+If `preserve-cache` is specified, the active EDF's cache contents are saved before the copy and restored immediately afterwards, preventing cache contents accumulated after the freeze point from being discarded.
+If `remove` is specified, the freeze is deleted from the store after retrieval.

 <h3>Parameters</h3>

 | Option | Example | Description |